 Are there any extra costs?

 No. The fee includes all food, housing, daily transportation, and activities costs.
 An exception would be if a student is flying in from another area and has flight or airport transfer expenses.

 Most of our campers opt out of doing laundry during their 10-day stay.
 However, the students will have access to a laundry room inside the dormitory.
 The washing machines and dryers are coin operated.
 The cost is $1.50 per load to wash and $1.50 per load to dry.
 Students must bring their own quarters and detergent.

 Will my child need spending money?

 No, your child will not need spending money.
-However, there is typically a trip to University Park (main campus) and many times students opt to purchase a keepsake from the bookstore.
-If students bring spending money, they are always advised to keep it in their possession .
+However, there is typically a trip to the Lehigh Valley campus, and many times students opt to purchase a keepsake from the bookstore.
+If students bring spending money, they are always advised to keep it in their possession.